Yin Yoga & Anatomy Teacher Training IV - Flying Masters, Melbourne

 During this module, we will explore various theories and find the connection between them.

-At the heart of this fourth and final Yin Therapy module lie:
+At the heart of this third Yin Therapy module lie:

 Click here for further information about YYTT IV